-1. WHAT ARE THE GUIDELINES AND WHY ARE THEY NEEDED?
+1. .....WHAT ARE THE "GUIDELINES FOR STUDENT RIGHTS AND RESPONSIBILITIES" AND WHY ARE THEY NEEDED?

-TUSD is committed to partnering with students and parents to provide an environment that is safe, supportive, and conducive to learning, and is committed to reduce racial and ethnic disparities in the administration of school discipline.
-To help promote and maintain that environment, the GSRR:
+TUSD is committed to partnering with students and parents to provide an environment that is safe, supportive, and conducive to learning, and strives to reduce racial and ethnic disparities in the administration of school discipline.
+To help promote and maintain that environment, the Guidelines for Student Rights and Responsibilities: